 Alshaibi is the recipient of a generous 2005 grant from the Creative Capital Foundation for the Arts and a Playboy Foundation Award, as well as the winner of the Creative Promise Award at Tribeca All Access in New York City.

-Currently Alshaibi is working on a documentary feature film on Arab-Americans under a diversity fellowship at Kartemquin Films.
+Currently Alshaibi is working on documentary feature American Arab under a diversity fellowship at Kartemquin Films.
 The fellowship was enacted with support from the MacArthur Foundation and the Ford Foundation.